-Regulated air pollutant: Any air pollutant subject to a standard or other requirement promulgated under section 112 of the Clean Air Act or any air pollutant for which a National Ambient Air Quality Standard has been promulgated including particulate matter, sulfur dioxide, carbon monoxide, nitrogen dioxide, ozone and lead or lead compounds.
+Regulated air pollutant: Generall, any air pollutant subject to a standard or other requirement promulgated under sections 111 or 112 of the Clean Air Act, or any air pollutant for which a National Ambient Air Quality Standard has been promulgated including particulate matter, sulfur dioxide, carbon monoxide, nitrogen dioxide, ozone and lead or lead compounds.

 SIC: Standard Industrial Classification.

 SIP: State Implementation Plan.
 Plan to attain and maintain the National Ambient Air Quality Standards for criteria pollutants.

 Source or stationary source: Any governmental, institutional, commercial or industrial structure, installation, plant, building or facility that emits or has the potential to emit any regulated air pollutant under the Clean Air Act.